rosakleinman/rosakleinman.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Economics at Harvard University.
-My [research](https://rosakleinman.github.io/research/) interests are in labor and public economics, with a focus on the design of redistributive transfers and the determinants of labor market inequality.
+I am a second-year Ph.D. student in Economics at Harvard University.
+My [research](https://rosakleinman.github.io/research/) interests are primarily in public economics and household finance.

 Previously, I worked as a pre-doctoral research assistant to Professor Amy Finkelstein at MIT.
 I graduated with a B.A. in Economics and Mathematics from Yale University in May 2023.